MeghanvdMeer/M.I.N.DLab/_posts/2022-05-18-BRNZ-conference-NZ.md

 ---
-title: BRNZ Conference Queenstown
+title: Dylan Taylor Submission
 tags:
-  - Brain Research New Zealand
+  - Thesis
-  - Conference
+  - Lab News
 author: Meghan van der Meer
 member: Meghan-van-der-meer
 ---

-In April 2021 several lab memebers travelled to Queenstown, new Zealand for the final BRNZ conference.
+In June 2022, we celebrated the Master's thesis submission of Dylan Taylor.
+Dylan looked at functional network connectivity in Alzheimer's Disease.
+We would like to congratulate Dylan on all his hard work and we will him everything of the best for his future endevors.

 ![Unloading from the Kingsbury onto Appledore Island](/images/blog_post_images/2021_coastwise_shoals1.jpg "Unloading from the Kingsbury onto Appledore Island")